How to Cook with Herbs for Health

 As well as the usual basil and oregano, you can surreptitiously sprinkle a few celery seeds, caraway seeds or fennel seeds on your pizzas.
 Most herbs that work in salads will go well on or with pizza.
 Savory pastries are enhanced by chives, oregano, parsley and thyme.

-Recommended Books on Cooking & Growing Herbs
+Recommended Book on Cooking and Growing Herbs

 The all-round best book for growing herbs, using them in cooking and healthcare.
 There are sections on making your own herbal cosmetics, insect repellents and lots more.